romanggr/eater_back/readme.md

 2. Obtain the following:
     - Google Cloud API key for route planning.
     - AWS credentials for S3 storage.
+    - Other Required Secrets: Such as email credentials and application keys.

 ### Steps